Borrowing from Other Libraries

 Abuse of the interlibrary loan service may result in the loss of your interlibrary loan borrowing privileges, and may result in a suspension of your general circulation privileges.
 Failure to return materials on time will jeopardize the relationship of the Howard-Tilton Memorial Library with the libraries from which we acquire materials and may prevent us from borrowing items from those libraries for our other patrons.

-In the event that an interlibrary loan item is lost or damaged while in your possession, please contact the Interlibrary Loan Department immediately at (504) 865-5610.
+In the event that an interlibrary loan item is lost or damaged while in your possession, please contact the Interlibrary Loan Department immediately here or at (504) 865-5610.
 As with regular library books, the patron is financially responsible for any damage to or loss of interlibrary loan materials, from the time they are picked them up until they are returned.
 A patron is also responsible for any damage caused by photocopying, even if no specific photocopy restrictions are noted on the material.
 Should damage occur, please report it to the Interlibrary Loan Office and DO NOT attempt to repair it yourself.

 Through reciprocal borrowing programs, the Howard-Tilton Memorial Library offers borrowing privileges for students and faculty.
 For specific library policy information, please refer to these pages: